rforbiodatascience23/Group_19_project/README.md

 ## To load the dataset onto the project

 1)  Create a /data folder in the project
+2)  Creat a subfolder /raw
-2)  Go to the website where the dataset can be found (<https://doi.org/10.5061/dryad.6gt88dv>) and download the .csv file
+3)  Go to the website where the dataset can be found (<https://doi.org/10.5061/dryad.6gt88dv>) and download the .csv file
-3)  Upload it in the /data folder
+4)  Upload it in the /data/raw folder

 ## Packages to install